kisan-khatri/Potts-Model-Cooperativity/Necessary Files/READMD.md

 ### 3. Reference for Fitting the Potts Model
 Mi3GPU was used for Potts model inference:
-We used the Mi3-GPU software package to train the Potts model in our study whichis publicly available via its GitHub repository: https://github.com/ahaldane/Mi3-GPU.
+We used the Mi3-GPU software package to train the Potts model in our study which is publicly available via its GitHub repository: https://github.com/ahaldane/Mi3-GPU.
 The details of the software can be found in the paper:

 --> Haldane, Allan, and Ronald M. Levy.
 "Mi3-GPU: MCMC-based inverse Ising inference on GPUs for protein covariation analysis." *Computer Physics Communications* 260 (2021): 107312.

 ### 4. Notes
 - All necessary files for reproducing our results are included.
 - Scripts used to generate some files are not included, as the final outputs are provided directly.
-- make sure you are using correct files for respective proteins (pdb file, distance matrix,bivariate marginal file,dde.npy file and so on (check files needed in 'cooperativity.py').
+- Make sure you are using the correct files for respective proteins (pdb file, distance matrix, bivariate marginal file,dde.npy file and so on (check files needed in 'cooperativity.py').

-The example files are uploaded in Example Files* for quick test.
+The example files are uploaded in Example Files* for a quick test.